Global Lighting

 The OutdoorAmbient property sets a hue for outdoor areas of an experience.
 This can help simulate how the ambient color of real-life lighting changes throughout the day.
 For example, sunlight in the early morning or late afternoon is usually warmer and more pink and orange in tone, while late evening is usually cooler and more blue and purple in tone.

-Note that the lighting inside the garage and cafe doesn't change like it would if you were changing the Ambient property.
+In the following images, note that the lighting inside the garage and cafe doesn't change like it would if you were changing the Ambient property.

 ColorShift_Top